 3. Encourage Reflection

 A motivational interviewing technique of rephrasing clients’ statements will help them understand the feelings they are experiencing and find meaning.
-This encourages further personal exploration and reinforces their desire to make changes.

 Learn More at Greater Boston Addiction Centers